 Everybody these days needs the help of an attorney at one time or another, and having meaningful access to the courts is really a fundamental right under our constitution and the first amendment.
-So many Americans that really do require legal help, they often fail to seek it, and there are several explanations for this reluctance for why the public fails to go out and get a good attorney.
-The first is the perceived high cost of having an attorney.
-The second is that they don’t know where to find the right attorney, and the third would be just the general apathy or malaise to confront their legal issue.
-But the American Bar Association recognizes over 80 areas of legal specialties and in many states attorneys aren’t even allowed to say that they specialize in a specific area and that can also be confusing and can deter the public from calling.
+So many Americans that really do require legal help often fail to seek it, and there are several explanations for this reluctance.
+The first reason could be the perceived high cost.
+The second may be that they don’t know where to find the right attorney, and the third might be just the general apathy or malaise to confront their legal issue.
+The American Bar Association recognizes over 80 areas of legal specialties and in many states attorneys aren’t even allowed to say that they specialize in a specific area.
+That can also be confusing and can deter the public from calling.

-Neither is litigation if you’re bringing a law suit.
-So the plans will cover like a defensive action or if you’re being sued to defend that, but you can’t bring an action under these programs.
+Neither is litigation if you’re bringing a lawsuit.
+So the plans will cover a defensive action, or if you’re being sued, to defend that, but you can’t bring an action under these programs.
 Another criticism is that you are dealing with less experienced attorneys on these plans and they’re usually not experienced with more challenging litigation.
 One other criticism is that when you’re paying for lower fees and you’re getting less experienced, you’re going to be settling sooner and the documents might be rushed.
-Finally, a lot of the critics will say that, well, you can get a lot of these programs through your homeowner’s insurance program or your auto insurance for the bigger cases.
+Finally, a lot of the critics will say that, well, you can get a lot of these programs through your homeowner’s insurance program or your auto insurance for bigger cases.
 So why would you pay for this plan?
-The last thing I would say is that just because an attorney is in a plan doesn’t mean that you can’t find a cost effective attorney outside the plan.
+The last thing I would say is that just because an attorney is in a plan doesn’t mean that you can’t find a cost-effective attorney outside the plan.